mustafayildrim/LDA-PCA-and-t-SNE-for-Dimensionality-Reduction/README.md

 ## Visualizations

-- **PCA Projections:** 2D and 3D scatter plots.
+- **PCA 2D and 3D Projections:** Analyzes how PCA reduces dimensions while maintaining variance in both 2D and 3D spaces.

-- **LDA Projections:** Analysis of class separability.
+- **LDA 2D and 3D Projections:** Examines class separability using LDA projections in 2D and 3D.
-- **t-SNE Projections:** Non-linear visualization for better clustering.

-This project is for educational purposes and follows open-source principles.

-**Mustafa Yildirim**
+- **t-SNE 2D and 3D Projections:** Visualizes non-linear clustering in both 2D and 3D representations.

 ## Acknowledgments